 Amtrak Café Car/Sightseer Lounge

-Notable views and fun info of the Amtrak’s California Zephyr
+Notable views and fun info about Amtrak’s California Zephyr

 The Californa Zephyr is a very scenic train with something for everyone!
 Cows, agriculture, mountains, small towns, industrial, nautical, big cities, sierras, and more!
 Occasionally, several “moons” come out during the day.